EvilEyedPigeon/udacity-fsnd-p3-item-catalog/README.md

 Extra features
 --------------

-- Atom endpoint: get a feed with the latest items (created or updated).
+- Atom endpoint: feed with the latest items (created or updated).
 - Items can have an image uploaded.
 - Forms are validated using [WTForms](http://wtforms.readthedocs.org/en/latest/).
 - Adding, editing, and deleting items use tokens to prevent cross-site request forgeries (CSRF).